vncsleal/sane-kit/README.md

 1. Create a GitHub repository from this project.
 Learn more.
 2. Create a new Vercel project and connect it to your Github repository.
-3. Set the Root Directory to your `app` directory.
+3. Set the Root Directory to your `frontend` directory.
 4. Configure your Environment Variables.

 ### Validate Template